 "I was a stranger and you welcomed me."
 (Matthew 25:35)

-Founded in 1999, Welcoming the Stranger has taught over 3,000 students from almost 100 different countries.
+Founded in 1999, Welcoming the Stranger has taught over 3,500 students from 100 different countries.
 Welcoming the Stranger is a fully independent, IRS-approved, 501(c)(3) non-profit corporation.
 Financial support comes from individuals, churches, and local businesses, as well as grants from area foundations, which allows all programs to remain free of charge for students.

 Three types of classes are offered: